Wii-Mini-Hacking/Guide_Wiimini/docs/mii-upgrade.md

 1. Download the latest release of Sharpii NetCore from [TheShadowEevee's GitHub](https://github.com/TheShadowEevee/Sharpii-NetCore/releases/latest) for your operating system and architecture.
 	- If your machine has an Intel or AMD cpu, choose the x64 build for your Operating System.
 	- If using an Apple Silicon Mac, choose the MacOSX-arm64 build.
-	- If using an arm-based Linux box, choose the arm or arm64 build depending on the architecture.
+	- If using an arm-based Linux machine (e.g. Raspberry Pi), choose the arm or arm64 build depending on the architecture.
 1. Decompress the 7z and optionally copy the Sharpii executable to a location of your choice
-1. (macOS/Linux only): Open your Terminal app (on macOS it's in the Utilities folder in your Launchpad), type `chmod +x ` and drag the Sharpii binary you just extracted from your file explorer to the terminal window, then hit enter to make it executable.
+1. (macOS/Linux only): Open your Terminal app (on macOS it's in the Utilities folder in your Launchpad), type `chmod +x ` and drag the Sharpii binary you just extracted from your file explorer to the terminal window, then hit enter to make it executable (that is `chmod +x /path/to/Sharpii`).
 1. Open a terminal window in the folder Sharpii is in (or cd to it)
 	- For macOS, go one directory above the folder, `Ctrl+Click` the folder icon > Services > New Terminal at Folder